kean/articles/2021-11-22-api-client.markdown

         <span class="k">self</span><span class="o">.</span><span class="kt">delegate</span> <span class="o">=</span> <span class="n">delegate</span> <span class="p">??</span> <span class="kc">DefaultAPIClientDelegate</span><span class="p">()</span>
     <span class="p">}</span>
 </code></pre></div></div>

+[^2]: The client is defined as an actor, but in this case, it doesn't have to be – in the sample code there is no mutable state to protect.
+But by making it actor, I make sure the requests are created in started in the background.
+Based on my [performance testing](/post/nuke-9) in Nuke, creating requests is a relatively expensive operation and it can be advantageous to move it out of the main thread.
+In the case of the client, it's just a matter of changing "class" to "actor" – the rest of the APIs are already async, so there is no change in the APIs needed.
+But it can be swapped out back to "class".

 There are two types of `send()` methods – one for `Decodable` types and one for `Void` that isn't decodable.